billboos/boos/content/opportunities/_index.md

 # Graduate student positions

 One or two graduate student positions will be available in the research group of William Boos at UC Berkeley, with start dates in Fall 2019.
+These positions are not tied to the particular projects described above, and candidates are encouraged to think broadly and ambitiously about possible thesis topics.
 Prospective students are encouraged to apply for admission to the [doctoral program](http://eps.berkeley.edu/graduate-students) of the Department of Earth and Planetary Science.
 [//]: # (Due to the number of inquiries, I cannot reply to individual requests concerning graduate admissions; I plan to arrange phone or video calls with a subset of candidates after reviewing applications.)